A Step-by-Step Guide to a Conversion Rate Optimization (CRO) Audit

 Assess Readability

 First and foremost, your content needs to be easy to read.
-Use clear, simple language and summarize text with headings, bullet points, and short paragraphs.
-Avoid jargon and complex words, aiming for an 8th-grade reading level to ensure accessibility to a broad segment.
+This means using clear, simple language and breaking up text with headings, bullet points, and short paragraphs.
+Avoid jargon and complex words, aiming for an 8th-grade reading level to ensure accessibility to a broad audience.

-Short sentences and paragraphs are easier to read.
-Visitors can find long texts daunting and often skim over them.
-Use headings and subheadings to lead readers through your content and make finding the information they want easier.
+Keep sentences and paragraphs short to improve readability.
+Long blocks of text can be daunting and are often skimmed over.
+Use headings and subheadings to enable readers to find the information they want easier.

 Prioritize Clarity and Persuasiveness